Forget Trump White House, Belgium shows Melania the surreal

-BRUSSELS, May 25 (Reuters) - As her reality TV star husband meets many of his Western allies for the first time as U.S. president on Thursday, Melania Trump will be offered a different take on the surreal by her hosts in Brussels.
+BRUSSELS (Reuters) - As her reality TV star husband met many of his Western allies for the first time as U.S. president on Thursday, Melania Trump was offered a different take on the surreal by her hosts in Brussels.

-The first lady, a Slovenian-born former model, will tour a museum dedicated to Belgian surrealist painter Rene Magritte in the company of wives of other national leaders who will be attending a summit of the NATO military alliance across town.
+The first lady, a Slovenian-born former model, toured a museum dedicated to Belgian surrealist painter Rene Magritte in the company of wives of other national leaders who were attending a summit of the NATO military alliance across town.

 "You never know," museum director Michel Draguet said ahead of the first lady's visit.
 "Maybe Donald Trump will move from one kind of surrealism to another, thanks to Magritte's ideas."